Mariana dam disaster

 The total impact of the disaster, including the reason for failure and the environmental consequences, are officially under investigation and remain unclear.
 The owner of the Bento Rodrigues dam, Samarco, was subject to extensive litigation and government sanctions.
 In 2016, charges of manslaughter and environmental damage were filed against 21 executives, including Samarco's former CEO and representatives from Samarco's owners, Vale and BHP Billiton, on its board of directors.
 Controversy over the investigation grew after a 2013 report, indicating structural issues in the dam, was leaked.

+On 6 November 2024, the President of the Brazilian Supreme Federal Court (STF), Luis Roberto Barroso, granted approval to a R$170 billion (approximately US$30 billion) compensation agreement to repair the damages caused by the disaster, signed between the mining companies and the Brazilian government.

+On 14 November 2025, the High Court in England ruled that BHP Group was strictly liable for the disaster, citing negligence, technical warnings and lack of essential studies, which permitted the height of the dam to increase beyond safe levels.

 Background

 The Fundão tailings dam was constructed and owned by Samarco, a mining company, near Mariana, a municipality 67 km southeast of Belo Horizonte, in the state of Minas Gerais, Brazil.
-The tailings dam was built by Samarco to accommodate the waste resulting from the extraction of iron ore taken from extensive Germano mine, located in the Mariana district of Santa Rita Durão.
+The tailings dam was built by Samarco to accommodate the waste resulting from the extraction of iron ore taken from the extensive Germano mine, located in the Mariana district of Santa Rita Durão.
 The Fundão dam was constructed in hills near the village and subdistrict of Bento Rodrigues, located 14 km north of Mariana city.

 Incident

-At approximately 3:30pm on 5 November 2015, the Fundão dam began to leak.
+At approximately 3:30 pm on 5 November 2015, the Fundão dam began to leak.
 Immediately, a team of outsourced employees was sent to the scene, and they tried to mitigate the leak by deflating part of the reservoir.
-At around 4:20pm, a rupture occurred, releasing a large volume of toxic sludge into the Santarém river valley.
+At around 4:20 pm, a rupture occurred, releasing a large volume of toxic sludge into the Santarém river valley.
 Bento Rodrigues, which lies 2.5 km away in the valley below the dam, was almost entirely flooded by the cascade of toxic water and mud.

 The incident rendered Bento Rodrigues completely inaccessible by road, hindering firefighters' rescue efforts.
 The only available method of transport into or out of the location was via helicopter.
-There was a school in the area where the flood occurred, and the teachers were able to remove the students before school.
+There was a school in the area where the flood occurred, and the teachers were able to remove the students before the school was flooded by the toxic sludge.